 The Hebridean Princess has an enviable reputation for its delicious food & fine wine and there is also a crew of 38 to serve the 50 guests on board.
 It is a wonderful way to cruise the western isles and travel further afield to St Kilda, the Orkney Islands and Shetlands.
-There is no better way of exploring the remote islands, beautiful lochs and harbors than travelling on this luxurious boat with spacious and elegant cabins.
+There is no better way of exploring the remote islands, beautiful lochs and harbors than traveling on this luxurious boat with spacious and elegant cabins.
 Visit the Hebridean Princess to find out more.

 If you would like to find out more about any of these fabulous activities or other ideas of things to do in Scotland, please contact Jonathan on firstname.lastname@example.org or call us on + 44 (0) 1835 824642.

 This entry was posted in Bespoke Travel Itineraries Food & Drink Garden Tours Hidden Gems Insider Tips Local Culture Luxury Family Vacations Luxury Lifestyle Off The Beaten Path Travel Culture Travel Inspiration and tagged break, castle, celebrity, championship, edinburgh, fairy, festival, fishing, glenapp, golf, helicopter, pitlochry, restaurant, salmon, skye, spey, theatre, timberyard, weekend, west coast .